 1. What are Haemorrhoids?

-Ans: Hemorrhoids are a disorder of the digestive tract which affects approximately three-quarters of individuals of the group of 45 and more.
+Hemorrhoids are a disorder of the digestive tract which affects approximately three-quarters of individuals of the group of 45 and more.
 Haemorrhoids are manifested by swollen rectal veins which cause discomfort during the process of passing stool.
-There can be a number of causes for these small, swollen rectal veins, from straining during bowel movements, family history, or just from spending too much time sitting on the toilet.
+There can be several causes for these small, swollen rectal veins, from straining during bowel movements, family history, or just from spending too much time sitting on the toilet.
 This can resemble chronic constipation.
 During pregnancy, these become very common.

 Haemorrhoids have the following symptoms: